The Magic of Normal- Book Review

 by Kristin Chenoweth

-I have been to the Broken Arrow Performing Arts Center in Oklahoma where Kristin Chenoweth conducts an annual Broadway Bootcamp.
+I have attended shows at the Broken Arrow Performing Arts Center in Oklahoma where Kristin Chenoweth conducts an annual Broadway Bootcamp.
 But I didn’t know much about her until I listened to the audiobook version of her memoir A Little Bit Wicked: Life, Love, and Faith in Stages, read by her.
 Now I almost feel like we are best friends.

 The Kristin Chenoweth Theatre sign